 And the structure of the tournament is presumably different each time - otherwise the first thing any of the competitors would have done is look up records of past tournaments to find out what the challenges are.
 For all the competitors knew until they were told about the maze, the whole tournament was points-based.

-Though the match with Ravenclaw in the third book did require some strategy for when to catch—since the houses that go to the House Cup are the ones with the most cumulative match points, Gryffindor would win the game but not qualify for the cup if Harry caught the snitch when they weren't far enough ahead, so he had to focus for the first part of the game on preventing the opposing Seeker from catching the Snitch, rather than hunting it himself.
+Though the match with Ravenclaw in the third book did require some strategy for when to catch—since the houses that go to the House Cup are the ones with the most cumulative match points, Gryffindor would win the game but not the Cup unless Harry waiting until they were fifty points ahead.
+For the first part of the game he had to focus on preventing the opposing Seeker from catching the Snitch, rather than hunting for it himself.

 The Collegium Chronicles, in Mercedes Lackey's Valdemar universe, has a Quidditch-like game called Kirball.
 There are three ways to score: get the ball into the opponent's goal tower (1 point), occupy the opponent's goal tower (10 points), and capture the opponent's flag (50 points).
 Matches typically end with either less than 5 total points scored, or with a flag capture leading to a ridiculous disparity in score.
 The 10-point score is repeatedly highlighted as having never been achieved.